copperdogma/esp32-matter-guide/SETUP-GUIDE.md

 UUID="<your-uuid-from-above>"  # Replace with actual UUID from ls output

 # Add pin-code to factory partition CSV using sed
-# ⚠️ IMPORTANT: The pin-code value MUST match the --passcode from Step 4
+# ⚠️ IMPORTANT: Use the SAME passcode value you chose in Step 4
-# Default example uses 20202021 - change this if you used a different passcode
+# This MUST match the PASSCODE variable from Step 4
 sed -i.bak '/discriminator,data,u32,/a\
-pin-code,data,u32,20202021' 131b_1234/$UUID/internal/partition.csv
+pin-code,data,u32,'"$PASSCODE" 131b_1234/$UUID/internal/partition.csv

 # Verify the pin-code was added (should show the pin-code line)
 grep "pin-code" 131b_1234/$UUID/internal/partition.csv